satchamo/Gstatus/README.md

 Talking to the Application
 =
 You can use the nc command to send simple messages to the application.
-Some examples (make sure you replace the IP address after 'nc' to your IP): echo -e "8.8.8.8 default.com\n" | nc YOUR_IP 8001
+Some examples (make sure you replace the IP address after 'nc' to your IP):

+    echo -e "8.8.8.8 default.com\n" | nc YOUR_IP 8001

 If you now open up index.html in your browser, you should see a dot over California.

-To send a money message (make sure you replace YOUR-SITE.com with a site listen in js/config.js): echo -e "money YOUR-SITE.com 25.10\n" | nc YOUR_IP 8001
+To send a money message (make sure you replace YOUR-SITE.com with a site listed in js/config.js):

+    echo -e "money YOUR-SITE.com 25.10\n" | nc YOUR_IP 8001

 index.html should now show that YOUR-SITE.com earned $25.10.